Marilyn Hickey: Biography

 Hickey holds a Bachelor of Arts in Collective Foreign Languages from the University of Northern Colorado and an Honorary Doctorate of Divinity from Oral Roberts University.

 Hickey has two children and four grandchildren.
-Hickey's husband of 57 years, Wallace, died after a long battle of Alzheimer's disease, in the care center of Denver, Colorado, on October 19, 2012, at age 87.
+Hickey's husband of 57 years, Vernon, died after a long battle with Alzheimer's disease, in a care center in Denver, Colorado, on October 19, 2012, at age 87.